vykuang/de-zoomcamp/w1-intro/README.md

 ## Ingest csv to postgres

-Set the whole `data/` directory as a mount for my `postgres` container; how it's got really strict permissions that prevents `black` and `git` commands.
+Set the whole `data/` directory as a mount for my `postgres` container; now it's got really strict permissions that prevents `black` and `git` commands.

 - `sudo chmod -R 770 data/` to restore read/write permission